Edge of the Knife: Release

 The film's creators said the primary audience for Edge of the Knife is the population of Haida Gwaii, where the film may be a teaching tool and time capsule for the language.
 It was first shown on Haida Gwaii on the 1–2 September 2018 weekend.
 "If the Toronto Sun says they don't like it, I can live with that," Gwaai Edenshaw said, "But if [my aunt] is coming at me, well, then I'll be running scared."

 Edge of the Knife made its public premiere on 7 September at the 2018 Toronto International Film Festival (TIFF).
 It was noted as one of several indigenous-film premieres at TIFF along with Falls Around Her and The Grizzlies.
 It was also shown on 3 and 5 October at the Vancouver International Film Festival, and because those two screenings in a 1,800-seat theatre were filled, a third date was added which also sold out.
 It also closed the imagineNATIVE Film + Media Arts Festival on 21 October.

-Edge of the Knife is to be distributed internationally by Isuma with a United Kingdom premiere in April 2019 at Curzon Cinemas in Soho, London.
+Edge of the Knife is distributed internationally by Isuma, with a United Kingdom premiere in April 2019 at Curzon Cinemas in Soho, London.
+Its Australian premiere was the opening film of the Birrarangga Film Festival in Melbourne on 26 April 2019.

 Edge of the Knife, Sandercock said, can be used to teach the language to Haida youth as part of a month-long "language module".
 She said that some members of the cast and crew, motivated by their work on Edge of the Knife, had begun receiving new acting roles and begun training others to make movies under the Haida production company Niijang Xyaalas.
-With grant funding, Sandercock will research the film's impact on the Haida community through 2021.